Chubbard022/Sprint-Challenge--JavaScript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. Describe the biggest difference between `.forEach` & `.map`.
+    A forEach method is used for looping through a function of elements.
+It’s best used to replace the for loop.
+Using the map method allows you to create a new array of elements based of of the variable you are mapping from.
+Both array methods are immutable.

 2. What is the difference between a function and a method?
+        A function is code that has special scoping and special task that can be used when called.
+A method pertains to a function and allows for manipulation	of data that are passed into the function.
+There are several built in function methods, but you can also create your own.

 3. What is closure?
+    A closer has to do about the ‘enclosed scope’.
+This has to do with understanding how scoping effects return values.
+Functions will go upward in the chain of nesting to find variables if they are being called.This can best be seen in a nested function and looking at what nested functions have access to their parent functions and also the global scope.

 4. Describe the four rules of the 'this' keyword.

-5. Why do we need super() in an extended class?
+    1. Window binding, this has to do with the ‘global’ binding to the window.
+	2. New binding, create new objects and bind the this keyword
+	3. implicit Binding, object specific binding with this keyword to an object.
+	4. Explicit Binding, function specific, (apply, bind, call) binding with this keyword.

+5. Why do we need super() in an extended class? using super allows for that class that is being extended to a parent class to inherit all of its props.
+It allows for simplification of code, and easier understanding of what is being inherited.
+Without calling super in the constructor, that extended class wouldn't inherit the parent classes props.

 ## Project Set up